Moral theology of John XXIII

-Pope John XXIII held conservative views on the issues of moral theology and was highly critical of abortion, contraception, artificial insemination, divorce and the ordination of homosexual seminarians.
+Pope John XXIII held traditional views on the issues of moral theology and was highly critical of abortion, contraception, artificial insemination, divorce and the ordination of homosexual seminarians.

 Contraception

 In 1963, Pope John XXIII established a commission of six European non-theologians to study questions of birth control and population.
 Neither John XXIII nor Paul VI wanted the almost three thousand bishops and other clerics then in Rome for Vatican II to address the birth control issue even though many of these bishops expressed their desire to bring this pressing pastoral issue before the Council.

 The disagreements within the commission ultimately led to the publication of the encyclical Humanae Vitae.

 Human Rights

 Pope John XXIII was a strong advocate for human rights including those of the unborn and the elderly.
-He wrote most passionately about human rights in his final encyclical Pacem in Terris issued in 1963 only a few months before his death.
+He wrote most passionately about human rights in his final encyclical, Pacem in Terris, issued in 1963 only a few months before his death.
 In it he wrote, "Man has the right to live.
 He has the right to bodily integrity and to the means necessary for the proper development of life, particularly food, clothing, shelter, medical care, rest, and, finally, the necessary social services.
 In consequence, he has the right to be looked after in the event of ill health; disability stemming from his work; widowhood; old age; enforced unemployment; or whenever through no fault of his own he is deprived of the means of livelihood."